dcos/dcos-docs/1.7/administration/high-availability/multi-zone.md

 DC/OS supports multiple zone (multi-AZ) configurations.
 This topic describes the setup recommendations and caveats.

+**Important:**

+- None of the following multi-AZ setups have been explicitly tested or verified.
-**Important:** A typical DC/OS cluster has all master and agent nodes in the same zone.
+- A typical DC/OS cluster has all master and agent nodes in the same zone.
 The cost of having masters spread across zones usually outweighs the benefits.
-None of the following multi-AZ setups have been explicitly tested or verified by Mesosphere.

 # Single-Zone Masters and Cross-Zone Agents Within a Region
 All DC/OS masters are present in a single zone, but the agents can span multiple zones within that region.